Finally, A Risk Solution for Fundamental Review of the Trading Book (FRTB) Regulations

 Processing Tasks: What Goes on Under the Hood

 Once the data is normalized and properly prepared, TickSmith’s Data Pooling Solution begins processing tasks to provide statistics and predictability where a security may fall out of or into the modellability category.
-The platform uses Big Data parallel processing capabilities to efficiently provide participants with the right reports.
+Our GOLD Platform uses Big Data parallel processing capabilities to efficiently provide participants with the right reports.
 Statistics as well as the modellability of instruments are pre-calculated with parallel computation enabling fast queries on a user interface or with an API for users who want programmatic access to the data.

 I hope you learned more about FRTB today and we’ve tackled your risk concerns.
 At TickSmith, we aim to meet your risk needs with expertise on the intersection of capital markets and Big Data technologies.
 With your data already organized and made usable by our Data Pooling Solution, your firm will be able to derive much deeper business insights.
 You can do it, we can help!